Revenue Form 11: The Ultimate Guide to Filing Your Tax Returns

 - Tax Credits – you should have received a tax credit certificate from Revenue detailing your personal tax credits.
 However, you may be entitled to additional tax.
 On the Revenue website there is a detailed chart of tax credits.

-- A new tax credit will be introduced from 01/01/2016 in the amount of €550 and will apply to a person’s earned income (other than income that qualifies for the existing PAYE Credit)
+- A new tax credit has been introduced from 01/01/2016 in the amount of €550 and will apply to a person’s earned income (other than income that qualifies for the existing PAYE Credit)

 How to complete your Form 11

 Once you have the information required you have the option of completing a Paper form 11 and posting to Revenue Commissioners or completing and filing your Form 11 electronically through ROS (Revenue Online System).

 To file electronically, you will need to register for ROS through revenue.ie whereupon you will be provided with access codes to log into the system.

 Once registered you can view your tax history and other personal information that Revenue Commissioners have on their records.
 You can also make payments for outstanding liabilities through the system.